netw3rker/yale-cybersecurity/.github/DEPLOYMENT.md

 ## Deployment workflow

-CircleCI takes care of automated deployment for the following branches:
+CircleCI takes care of automated deployment to the `master` branch.

-- develop
-- master

 An automated deployment process is kicked off for the branches mentioned above any time you push.
 You can monitor the progress of the build and deployment